 Wash, peel, and core the apples.

-Then just toss them with the rest of the ingredients into the slow cooker.
+Place all the ingredients into a crockpot.
 Set it on low heat and cook for six hours.
-Do stir the pot once or twice during the cooking time.
+Be sure to stir the ingredients once or twice during the cooking time.

-After six hours in the slow cooker, the apples will be soft but still retain a little texture.
+After six hours, the apples will be soft but still retain a little texture.
 All you need to do is stir with a wooden spoon or a whisk to break everything up.
-If you prefer a very smooth texture, you can use an immersion blender directly in the slow cooker.
+If you prefer a very smooth texture, you can use an immersion blender directly in the cooker.

-- 2 tblsp. brown sugar (I use Splenda brown sugar blend)
+- 2 tablespoons brown sugar (or brown sugar substitute)

 - juice of half a lemon

 - ½ teaspoon cinnamon

 - Wash, peel, and core the apples.
 Cut them into quarters or eighths.
 Place prepared apples and remaining ingredients in a slow cooker.

 - Cook on low heat for 6 hours.
 Stir once or twice during cooking time.

 - Remove the lemon peel if desired (I leave it in).
 Stir well.
 An immersion blender may be used if a smoother texture is desired.